HunorMarton/svg-tutorial/src/content/svg/snowing.md

 title: How to Animate a Snowing effect with SVG and CSS
 component: Snowing
 description: In this example we learn how to create a snowing animation with SVG and CSS.
-next:
-  title: How to Inline SVG in CSS
-  link: svg-in-css
 ---

 To continue our [forest example](/svg/forest) we can add a snowing effect with a similar animation.
 We animate `transform` again, but this time we move many more elements.